Associate in Applied Science Degrees, Diplomas, Certificates

 These degrees are awarded after completion of a minimum of 64 semester credit hours, or the number of credit hours specified by each area of study, including the required general education courses for that area.

-A minimum of 21 credit hours must be earned at Central Piedmont.
+A minimum of 25% of the program's credit hours must be earned at Central Piedmont.
 Official copies of high school and all other college/university transcripts must be on file in the Student Records office.

 Associate in Applied Science Degrees are awarded in the following areas: